 The Student Learning Center employs qualified enrolled students to work in a variety of support and leadership roles.
 University Tutorial Services seeks undergraduates with strong interpersonal skills and a high level of academic proficiency to work with their peers in a variety of subject areas.
-Student Support Services and the College ACCESS programs conduct a mentoring program in a supervised study hall setting and hire graduate students to work closely with participants.
-Support Services for Student Athletes oversees a similar supervised study hall component and also hires graduate students.
+Student Support Services and the ACCESS Scholarship programs conduct a mentoring program in a supervised study hall setting and hire graduate students to work closely with participants.
+Support Services for Student-Athletes oversees a similar supervised study hall component and also hires graduate students.
 For more detailed information and questions, inquire from the main page menu Staff Directory option.

 Student Employment Applications

-Please Read Carefully before Proceeding:
+APPLY HERE: Please Read Carefully Before Proceeding

 Please provide the Reference Form link to two professional references.

-Click to complete: Mentor Application
+Click to complete: 10-hour Graduate Student Mentor Application

-Click to complete: Reference Form
+Click to complete: Mentor Reference Form

 What happens after I am offered a position based on the interview/meeting?